bdnath702/Tortoise-Rabbit-Animation-Race/README.md

 Features
 Custom Animations: Smooth motion using CSS keyframes and cubic-bezier timing functions.
 Responsive Design: Works seamlessly across devices with adjustable viewport settings.
-Lightweight Media: WebM videos ensure efficient loading and playback.
+Lightweight Media: WebM videos ensure efficient loading and playback Technologies Used:
-Technologies Used:
 HTML5: For structuring the content
 CSS3: For styling and animation.